ScottHacker/Number-to-words_Functional/README.md

 It was quite a bit trickier than I expected, but it was not just using a different language but a different coding paradigm.
 Not being able to use mutable variables made me recognize a lot of things I took for granted, but I think in the end it made for more efficient code with less side-effects.

 The Idea behind the program, as before, is to take a non-negative integer and convert it into a properly formatted English sentence.
-For more details on the basic program read [url=http://iam.colum.edu/students/Scott.Hacker/blog/flatpress/?x=entry:entry130102-004609]Numbers To Words[/url], as this will largely be concerned with converting it from C# to F#
+For more details on the basic program read [Numbers to Words](https://github.com/ScottHacker/Number-to-words) as this will largely be concerned with converting it from C# to F#

 [Source](https://github.com/ScottHacker/Number-to-words/blob/master/NumbersToWords.fs)